 Echeveria johnsonii E.Walther

-Echeveria johnsonii is a succulent plant with erect to somewhat decumbent, usually branching and up to 4 inches (10 cm) tall stem.
-The leaves are green, up to 1.4 inches (3.5 cm) long, with faint lines of purple at edges.
-The inflorescences are up to 4 inches (10 cm) long and arise from below the leaves.
-The flowers are yellowish with reddish tips.
+Echeveria johnsonii is a succulent plant with erect to somewhat decumbent stems, usually branched and up to 4 inches (10 cm) long.
+Leaves are green with faint lines of purple at edges and up to 1.4 inches (3.5 cm) long.
+Flowers are yellowish with reddish tips and arranged in up to 4 inches (10 cm) long inflorescences that arise from below the leaves.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).